 Once you have automated your savings, you can gradually increase your monthly contribution.
 This will help you grow your emergency fund even faster.

-You may also want to consider setting aside additional money in your emergency fund for specific purposes, such as a car repair or medical expenses.
+You may also consider setting aside additional money in your emergency fund for specific purposes, such as car repair or medical expenses.

 5. Save your tax refund

 Spending it on things you want can be tempting when you get a tax refund.
 However, this is an excellent opportunity to boost your emergency fund.